timmcginley/Agile/README.md

 1. **FORECASTING** / FUTURES : Define 3 future scenarios near, medium and far using the 3 Horizons Framework and Science Fiction Prototyping.
 2. META DISCIPLINARY SYSTEMS: Define a specific building system, that you will develop an agile prototype of in the course.
 3. TARGET: Overarching concept for this assignment is the future concept of Forecasting with the purpose of guiding innovation by creating a target that you can use to test your agile prototypes later in the course.

-## A2 Needs
-4. **BACKCASTING** / NEEDS: Overarching concept for this assignment is the future concept of Backcasting with the purpose of supporting codesign of solutions.
-5. REQUIREMENTS ENGINEERING: Traditional requirements engineering concepts are extended here so that they can used in meta disciplinary analysis of a selected building system.
-6. DESIGN SCIENCE RESEARCH METHODOLOGY (DSRM): This stage introduces the design science research methodology (DSRM) so that students define their solution objectives, based on then problem identification in the previous stage.

 ## A3 Analysis
 7. **PASTCASTING** / AGILE PROTOTYPE: Focus on the modelling of the agile Prototype using biodigital prototyping methods.